rasca/ras-blog/src/content/blog/2024-10-30-flou-license.md

 features.

 Changing licenses down the line is difficult, as it requires consent from contributors, so we've carefully weighed this decision.
-We'ew confident this approach serves the future prosperity of Flou and its incipient community.
+We're confident this approach serves the future prosperity of Flou and its incipient community.

-For those interested in exploring different licesing options, here are some helpful resources:
+For those interested in exploring different licensing options, here are some helpful resources:

 * [Open Source Initiative (OSI)](https://opensource.org/): What constitutes